How to Apply for a $5,000 Personal Loan

 What is an alternative to a personal loan?

-If you’re looking to borrow money to help manage your expenses, a credit card with a low intro APR offer on purchases, like the Citi Simplicity®Card, can be a good option if you can pay off what you’ve purchased on the card before the intro period ends.
-During and after the introductory period you will be required to make a minimum payment on the current statement balance by the due date each month or, depending on the terms of the card, certain penalties may apply.
-Keep in mind, the credit limit on the card will determine how much you can purchase with it.
+If you don’t want a personal loan and you’re looking to borrow money to help manage your expenses, a credit card with a low intro APR offer on purchases, like the Citi Simplicity® Card, can be a good option if you can pay off what you’ve purchased on the card before the intro period ends.
+After that, any remaining balance would be subject to the card’s regular APR.

 1If you are approved for a personal loan with Citi, you can get your funds the same day with a Citi deposit account, or up to 2 business days for a non-Citi account when using direct deposit.
 Or you can select to receive a check by mail in approximately 5 business days.